ScotGovAnalysis/good_practices/coding.md

       select(mpg, disp, hp, drat, vs)
     ```

+### Conditional statements

 #### Do
-* `case_when()` creates an a more readable way of dealing with many ifelse statements. `if_else` statements can be very useful but can become hard to understand if too many are used.
+* Use `case_when()` within the `tidyverse` collection, creates an a more readable way of dealing with many ifelse statements.
+Standard `if_else` statements can be very useful but can become hard to understand if too many are used.
 #### Don't
 * Use deeply nested `for` loops or `if_else` statements

 ## :heavy_check_mark: Use a style guide
 The default for Scottish Government is the [Tidyverse styleguide](https://style.tidyverse.org/)

 Lint your code:
 * **Linting**: The automated checking of your source code for programmatic and stylistic errors
 * [Lintr](https://github.com/jimhester/lintr) checks your code for style, syntax errors and possible semantic issues